Scotland’s Role in the Global Social Enterprise Movement [SEWF]

 Take our customer, Know You More, for instance.
 Know You More is a learning and development platform that delivers virtual coaching to accelerate organisations’ young workforces.
 For every coaching session that they deliver, Know You More gift the same level of coaching for young people engaged with their charity partners.

 This ambitious social enterprise showcases that digital (a less traditional approach for the third sector) can open doors to sustainability through greater revenue.
 However, more importantly, it shows how digital can remove geography from the equation, allowing impact in a more flexible way and at a global scale.
 This demonstrates that enterprises can unlock sustainable social impact through a tailored, forward-thinking business model.
 You can check out Know You More’s full case study here.

 While we say that Scotland has one of the ‘leading’ approaches to social enterprise, it’s important to note that there is still a long way to go.
 There are social issues yet to be tackled and much of society is still unaware that there are more responsible options for day-to-day products and services.
 Events, such as SEWF, and the proactive and determined activities undertaken by social entrepreneurs and their teams, will support Scotland in working towards a more responsible society.

-If you’re attending the SEWF on the 12th to the 14th of September, be sure to say hi to our team.
-Don’t hesitate to get in touch with us if you’d like to organise to meet.
-We’ll see you there!
+If you’re attending the SEWF this year, be sure to share your thoughts!
+Don’t hesitate to get in touch with us if you’d like to discuss how SIS might be able to support your organisation.